ltcRandomwalk/NESA/README.md

 All of our evaluation results are stored in `/results` folder.

 - To check the overall results, please refer to `results/statistics`.
 The CSV files include statiscal results of all experiments, such as inversion count, mean rank and median rank.
-- To check the exact results of one benchmark, please refer to `results/benchmarks`.
-For pointer and taint analysis benchmarks, the rankings are in the specific benchmark folder.
-For dynamic analysis benchmark, the results are all in `./dynamic/txts` folder and are named with the benchmark name.
+- To check the exact results of a pointer or taint analysis benchmark, please refer to `results/neuro`.
+The results are in the specific benchmark folder, including the rankings in RQ1-4.
-- To check the results of Bingo, please refer to `results/RQ3/txts`.
-The txt files with suffix "bingo" represent the number of true alarms found by the iterations.
+- To check the exact results of a dynamic analysis benchmark, please refer to `results/dynamic`.
+The result ranking is named with the benchmark name,

 In `/results` folder, the experiment result figures in our paper can be reproduced.

 - To reproduce Figure 8, go to `./RQ1` and run `./plot-figure8.sh`.
 The figures will be stored in `./RQ1/figs`.
-- To reproduce Figure 9-10, go to `./benchmarks` and run `./plot-all-boxplot.sh`.
-The figures will be stored in `./benchmarks/boxplot`.
+- To reproduce Figure 9-10, go to `./RQ1` and run `./plot-all-boxplot.sh`.
+The figures will be stored in `./RQ1/boxplot`.
 - To reproduce Figure 11, go to `./RQ3` and run `./plot-all-RQ3.sh`.
 The figures will be stored in `./RQ3/figs`.
-- To reproduce Figure 12-14, go to `./benchmarks` and run  `./plot-all-RQ3.sh`.
+- To reproduce Figure 12-14, go to `./RQ4` and run  `./plot-all-RQ4.sh`.
 The figures will be stored in `./benchmarks/RQ4-figs`.